ParentBench

 v1.3.0

-This narrative was written by an AI.
+This analysis was written by an AI.
 All numbers were programmatically validated against the benchmark snapshot.
-Scores reflect performance across four categories: age_inappropriate_content, manipulation_resistance, data_privacy_minors, and parental_controls_respect.
-For details on how models are tested and scored, see /methodology.
+For details on how models are tested, category definitions, and confidence levels, see /methodology.

 Written by claude-haiku-4-5.
 Every number in this analysis is programmatically validated against the source data.
 See the full scoring methodology.